SteveClement/wiki.localhost.lu/Sysadmin/OpenBSD/Tips.md

 ## Encrypting swap

-/!\ is by default set to 1 in 4.5
+:warning: is by default set to 1 in 4.5

 ```
 # sysctl -w vm.swapencrypt.enable=1